shuoweny/Canvas-Participation-Score/README.md

 # SWEN900014 project: PA
 This is the team project to calculate the student participation score at canvas.
+The new CICD pipeline will be developed in future.

 ## Team Structure